-Performance in the various MSt courses is assessed through some combination of written examination(s), two short essays of up to 5,000 words each, a dissertation of up to 15,000 words, and a viva voce examination unless dispensed by examiners.
-Further details for each course may be found in the Examination Regulations or in the relevant pamphlets: Course Handbook for the Master of Studies in Theology; Course Handbook for the Master of Studies in Philosophical Theology; and Course Handbook for the Master of Studies in the Study of Religions.
+Performance in the various MSt courses is assessed through a combination of written examination(s), essays, a dissertation, and a viva voce examination unless dispensed by examiners.
+Full details for each course may be found in the Examination Regulations or in the relevant pamphlets: Course Pamphlet for the Master of Studies in Theology; Course Pamphlet for the Master of Studies in Philosophical Theology; and Course Pamphlet for the Master of Studies in the Study of Religions.